Amazon blasts U.S. agency for slowness on drone regulation

 Ahead of Tuesday's hearing, the FAA sought to alleviate some of that frustration by announcing a new "blanket" approval that allows companies with exemptions from a U.S. ban on commercial drone use to fly limited operations without seeking new approval for each project.

-The change affects only flights of up to 200 feet (61 metres) during daylight hours and within a drone operator's line of sight.
+The change affects only flights of up to 200 feet (61 meters) during daylight hours and within a drone operator's line of sight.

 Seattle-based Amazon.com, the largest e-commerce company in the United States, wants to use drones to deliver packages to its customers over distances of 10 miles (16 km) or more, which would require drones to travel autonomously while equipped with technology to avoid collisions with other aircraft.

-Misener said European and other international authorities have more "reasonable" approaches that recognise the potential economic benefits of commercial drone operations.
+Misener said European and other international authorities have more "reasonable" approaches that recognize the potential economic benefits of commercial drone operations.

 "This low level of government attention and slow pace are inadequate, especially compared to the regulatory efforts in other countries," Misener said, calling on regulators to begin planning now for drone systems capable of autonomous travel.